keystonejs/keystone/docs/content/docs/config/config.md

 ```

 See the [schema extension guide](../guides/schema-extension) for more details and tooling options on how to extend your GraphQL API.

+## OpenTelemetry

+Keystone has built-in support for [OpenTelemetry](https://opentelemetry.io/) tracing via `@opentelemetry/api`.
+When you configure an OpenTelemetry SDK in your application, Keystone will automatically emit trace spans for its internal operations (such as CRUD resolvers and hooks).

+No additional Keystone configuration is required — just set up the OpenTelemetry SDK before Keystone starts.
+See the `logging-opentelemetry` example for a complete setup.

 ## Related resources